blongworth/hgis/README.md

 Best currents for the source are around 10uA 12C- or roughly 1/10 of graphite currents.
 This is in line with what other hybrid sources produce.
+Typical “good” currents are between 5-10uA.
 The source typically produces best current at around 5uLs-1 CO2.
 Literature values give 1.5uLs-1 as optimal, but we’ve never seen that, and pressures, capillaries and flows in at least one of these papers doesn’t make sense.

 Source currents are variable by day and by target.
 “Good” currents for a given day vary between 5-10uA, and it’s not yet clear what causes this